evanharmon/in-mono/README.md

-Mono repo using turborepo for all my work
+Mono repo using turborepo for all my playground work This is a place to explore, break, and fix in the spirit of learning quickly

 ## Getting Started

+all commands to be run from the root of the repo:

-run all apps in
+run all apps

 ```console
 npm run dev